 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into John Carroll University.
+Applicants require very good grades in high school to get into JCU.
 The average high school GPA of the admitted freshman class at John Carroll University was 3.53 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.53 GPA, you have a very good chance of being admitted as JCU accepts 85% of all applicants.
+The school ranks #13 in Ohio for highest average GPA.
+If your high school grades are above the average 3.53 GPA, you have a very good chance of being admitted as JCU accepts 86% of all applicants.

 |3.50 to 3.75||16%||Avg +|